dconco/phpspa/docs/references/index.md

     ---

-    Comprehensive guides for all phpSPA APIs and utilities
+    Comprehensive guides for all PhpSPA APIs and utilities

 -   :material-code-tags:{ .lg .middle } __Code Examples__